 - The notary's signature date must match your signature date.

-- All documents must be properly notarized in accordance with your jurisdiction’s rules; this entails full completion of all fields as well as an accompanying notary seal or stamp
+- All documents must be properly notarized in accordance with that jurisdiction’s rules; this entails full completion of all fields as well as an accompanying notary seal or stamp.

 - It is NEVER acceptable to notarize your own signature.